 They recently brought BWX Technologies in Virginia on board to start the engineering work to manufacture the SMR.
 BWXT will also be responsible for integrating all of the different parts, including the ECC valves, into the manufacturing process.

-DOE has invested more than $400 million dollars to help develop advanced SMRs since 2012.
+DOE has invested more than $400 million since 2014 to accelerate the development and deployment of SMRs.

-You can learn more about our work in this area HERE.
+Learn more about our work in this area.